 Search papers, labs, and topics across Lattice.

-Forget hierarchical planners – RL can directly control spherical robots for efficient point-to-point navigation, even transferring learned policies from simulation to the real world.
+Ditch the planner-tracker hierarchy: RL can directly control spherical robots for efficient point-to-point navigation, even transferring from sim-to-real with high stability.

 Point-to-point navigation is an important ability for spherical robots.
 Traditional methods usually use a planner and a tracker for short-range target control.
 However, this hierarchical method suffers from a mismatch issue.
 In this work, we propose an end-to-end controller based on reinforcement learning.
 The proposed approach is designed for waypoint tracking after a path has been planned.
-Taking proprioceptive information such as the robot’s position and orientation as input, our controller directly outputs motor commands to control the spherical robot.
+Taking proprioceptive information such as the robot鈥檚 position and orientation as input, our controller directly outputs motor commands to control the spherical robot.
 To adapt to the unique characteristics of a spherical robot, we have designed various reward functions, a long history encoder, and curriculum learning.
 We demonstrate that our policy can execute point-to-point tasks with high efficiency stability and adaptability to uncertain environments, achieving a success rate of 88.87% in simulation.
-To transfer the policy trained in simulation to the real world, we developed a MC-CMA-ES method for system identification to accurately model the simulator’s parameters.
+To transfer the policy trained in simulation to the real world, we developed a MC-CMA-ES method for system identification to accurately model the simulator鈥檚 parameters.
 This process significantly narrows the gap between simulation and reality, enabling our policy to achieve high stability and efficiency in real-world scenarios.